peerkar/liferay-antisamy-customization/README.md

 This fragment module customized the Antisamy sanitizer iframe configuration so that you can add iframe tags to your web content.

-By default AntiSamy strips iframes from web content with this rule:
+By default AntiSamy strips iframes from contents (Web Content is currently whitelisted) with this rule:

 ```
 		<tag name="iframe" action="remove"/>